The 5 Best RV Toilets – Quality, Comfort, Performance

 1. Reliability

-Another way of knowing whether an RV toilet is reliable is my asking other RVers.
-If you don’t know that many RVers you can check out reviews on online forums.
+Another way of knowing whether an RV toilet is reliable is by asking other RVers.
+If you don’t know that many RVers, you can check out reviews on online forums.
 This is by far the most effective way since you will be hearing directly from people who have actually used the toilet.

 2. Comfort

-Comfort can mean so many things but personally I look at 2 things in as far as RV toilets comfort is concerned.
-The first one is the size of the bowl and the second is the distance from the floor to the top of the seat.
+Comfort can mean so many things, but personally, I look at 2 things as far as RV toilet comfort is concerned.
+The first one is the size of the bowl, and the second is the distance from the floor to the top of the seat.

 There are 2 aspects to consider in the size of a toilet bowl.
-The first one is its length and the second is the depth.
-A shallow bowl increases the chance of waste splashing back at you, and especially so for gentlemen as some “body parts” have to go inside the bowl.
+The first one is its length, and the second is the depth.
+A shallow bowl increases the chance of waste splashing back at you, especially so for gentlemen, as some “body parts” have to go inside the bowl.

 4. Cost